-Full Names Enabling this option tells the report to output the reported groups' full names.
+レつへへ(ごつ I dii Nai No Enabling this option tells the report to output the reported groups' full names.
 Print Report This option allows you to print the report to a selected printer.
-Preview When this option is enabled, before the report is actually printed, you are shown the details of the report and can choose to either close the preview, in which case nothing is printed, or print the report.
-Write report to file When this option is enabled, the report is written to a file of your specification and name instead of queued to the printer.
+Preview When this option is enabled, before the report is actually printed, you are shown the details of the report and can choose to either close the preview, in which case nothing is printed, or print the report. • When this option is enabled, the report is written to a file of your file specification and name instead of queued to the printer.

-Advanced Server Settings
+Advanced Server and Client Settings